In this article we will discuss:

 Place the filled tea ball into a mug filled with boiling water, and let the marijuana steep into the water for at least fifteen minutes, dunking the tea ball up and down occasionally to flush juices from the plant material into the water.
 Remove the tea ball and reheat the mug in a microwave.
 Flavor the tea with lemon, creamer, sugar, or just drink it plain.

 Thanks for reading and good luck growing your own marijuana.
 Please like, share or comment the article.
-And if you have any questions about growing marijuana go to our forum or contact me at email@example.com.
+And if you have any questions about growing marijuana go to our forum.
 Don’t forget to visit my webshop for high quality marijuana seeds.